Frequently asked questions

 How do other practitioners use Reducept?

 Practical examples are psychologists who use Reducept to provide visual support to explain the concept of chronic pain, after which they can have a more in-depth conversation with the patient.
-Physiotherapists or rehabilitation centers who use Reducept prior to the session, after which the patient can perform the necessary movements more easily.
-Pain centers, general practitioners and practice assistants use Reducept as an easy way to provide pain education to patients without any support necessary.
+Or, for example, physiotherapists or rehabilitation centers who use Reducept prior to the session, after which the patient can perform the necessary movements more easily.
+Pain centers, general practitioners and practice assistants use Reducept as an easy way to provide pain education to patients without any necessary support.

 How do I use Reducept?